remontti/gnome-openweather-deb13/README.md

 ### License

-OpenWeather Refined is free software available under the terms of the GPLv3 license.
+OpenWeather Remontti is free software available under the terms of the GPLv3 license.
 See [`COPYING`](./COPYING) for details.